 There are two potential problems with the reversal design-both of which have to do with the removal of the treatment.
 One is that if a treatment is working, it may be unethical to remove it.
-For example, if a treatment seemed to reduce the incidence of self-injury in a developmentally disabled child, it would be unethical to remove that treatment just to show that the incidence of self-injury increases.
+For example, if a treatment seemed to reduce the incidence of self-injury in a child with an intellectual delay, it would be unethical to remove that treatment just to show that the incidence of self-injury increases.
 The second problem is that the dependent variable may not return to baseline when the treatment is removed.
 For example, when positive attention for studying is removed, a student might continue to study at an increased rate.
 This could mean that the positive attention had a lasting effect on the student's studying, which of course would be good.
 But it could also mean that the positive attention was not really the cause of the increased studying in the first place.
 Perhaps something else happened at about the same time as the treatment-for example, the student's parents might have started rewarding him for good grades.
+One solution to these problems is to use a multiple-baseline design, which is represented in Figure 10.3.
+There are three different types of multiple-baseline designs which we will now consider.